www.logmx.com The universal log file viewer

 1. Project import

 In Eclipse, click on "File" menu, then "Import".
-Choose "Existing Projects into Workspace" in the dialog box and click on the "Next>" button.
+Choose "General" > "Existing Projects into Workspace" in the dialog box and click on the "Next>" button.

 Click on the "Browse" button (in the upper right corner) and select LogMX directory before clicking the "OK" button.
 You can unselect "LogMX Managers" if you don't want to write LogMX managers (see manager dev).
 Then click on the "Finish" button.